 Family Engagement and Leadership, and Connecting Families to Services.
 To ensure that families and communities play a leading role in children’s well-being, and that the early childhood system will be well-integrated, projects will address barriers that prevent families from participating in planning, advising, and developing early childhood systems, as well as accessing services.
 Projects may include, but are not limited to:

 - Support for transitions between programs for families

 - Improving resource navigation

-- Innovative family leadership recruitment and engagement practices, including compensation
+- Innovative family leadership recruitment and engagement practices

 - Improving integration across the early childhood system with mental health, nutrition, child care, health, special education, Head Start and Early Head Start

 - Offering language/interpretation services, transportation, child care, and/or other supports to minimize barriers to meaningful engagement of families as partners and leaders in policy and program decisions